BEGINNING WEATHER – NEW!

 ELECTRICITY AND MAGNETISM

-Examine the properties of magnets and how they act with common materials and with each other.
+In this energetic program, examine the properties of magnets and how they interact with common materials and each other.
 Investigate the discovery of electricity and its connection with atoms.
-Create a human magnet and a human circuit, perform a hair-raising experiment, and generate lightning to observe how electricity and magnetism interact with matter.
+Create a human magnet and human circuit, perform a hair-raising experiment, and generate lightning to observe how electricity and magnetism interact with matter.

 FORCES AND MOTION

-Investigate matter and the qualities scientists use to classify it as solid, liquid, or gas.
+Student volunteers and hands-on demonstrations make this a “moving” experience.
+Investigate matter and the qualities scientists use to classify it as a solid, liquid, or gas.
 Understand how to make work easier by applying pushes and pulls on simple machines like levers, pulleys, and inclined planes.
-Lots of activities including student volunteers and hands-on demonstrations make this a "moving" experience!

 LIGHT AND SOUND

-Focus on the physics of waves as we explore and describe the properties of light and sound.
-Discover how these forms of energy are created, measured, and controlled.
-Hands-on activities and student participation with percussion tubes, spectrum tubes, and more reveal the fascinating facts about these everyday phenomena.
+This interactive session will focus on the physics of waves as we explore and describe the properties of light and sound, while discovering how these forms of energy are created, measured, and controlled.
+Using percussion tubes, spectrum tubes, and more, we’ll reveal the fascinating facts about these everyday phenomena.